 “We have built up a good rapport with OMNIE and its technical consultants: they have a solution for every type of bespoke challenge that we come up against.
 We do not need to be MCS certificated to offer clients the OMNIE heat pumps, as the company takes care of all the certification matters and carries out the final commissioning – enabling the client to apply for the RHI* payments. “

 “The project here in Plymouth has gone very well and we are currently working on a couple more bespoke projects down in Cornwall where we are using the underfloor heating and heat recovery ventilation systems.”

-The OMNIE CWCV flexible GSHP range is available in three sizes with a maximum output of 13.5kW and can be suitable for small commercial as well as residential developments.
+The OMNIE SWCV variable GSHP rang is available in three single phase sizes with output up to 13.5kW and can be suitable for commercial as well as residential developments.
 They are compact and neatly packaged, while they are also supplied with peripheral equipment such as the necessary expansion vessels and manifold for connection to bore holes or shallow ground arrays.